shoark7/shoark7.github.io/_posts/Programming/Python/2019-04-09-how-is-import-going-on-in-python.md

 Perfectly worked.
 Just before now, in_b.py couldn't import in\_a module because Python interpreter couldn't find in_a module in all directories in _sys.path_. **When we added paths containing in\_a, in\_c modules, it could find both modules and code went well.** It supports only full absolute paths and others(e.g. '~/p/a/t/h') are not seen as paths here.

-**I named this 'dynamic way' because we add directories to look through inside the script we work on.**
+**I named this 'dynamic way' because we add directory paths to look through inside the script we work on.**

 How do you think about this way?
 Well...
-It's ok **but it's boring to put sys.path related code everytime we use the target module.** So, we need a better option.
+It's ok **but it's boring to put _sys.path_ related code everytime we use the target module.** So, we need a better option.

 ---